ADG0707/AdExtra/README.md

   - CANCER_Levithan: Harmless but extreemly defensive, it has cancer and a big amount of health, this creature can be found in the starter area¨ ...
 Oh and be carefull if u attack it, The cancer can spread through air.
   - Black_Hole: .. nothing else to say except, avoid it.

+* Plants:
+  - Heilakorbius: Healing plant, really friendly
+  - stalkchewer: DANGEROUSE, this plant is not friendly and do not come near it or you will be demolished

-This mod is in progress feel free to reach out if you have any suggestions etc.
+# This mod is in progress feel free to reach out if you have any suggestions etc.

-Created by: ADG
+# Created by: ADG

-Socials:
+# Socials:
-  Discord: ADG232
+  - Discord: ADG232